-Sponsors: Senators Chaudhuri, Woodard, and Foushee (Primary Sponsors).
-Referred to: 1 A BILL TO BE ENTITLED 2 AN ACT TO O LEGALIZE AND REGULATE THE SALE, POSSESSION, AND USE OF 3 CANNABIS IN NORTH CAROLINA.
-4 Assembly of North Carolina enacts: 5 6 PART I. LE GALIZATION OF POSSESSION AND SALE OF CANNABIS 7 S ECTION 1.1.
-The General Statutes are amended by adding a new Chapter to read: 8 " Chapter 18D.
-9 "Regulation of Cannabis.
-10 "Article 1.
-11 "General Provisions.
-12 " § 18D-100.
-Findings.
-13 The Gene eral Assembly finds all of the following: 14 (1 · · · · · · · · · · · · · · · · · · · 15 and destructive failure.
-About half of Americans admit to having used 16 cannabis despite more than eight decades of prohibition.
-17 (2 18 market with a well-regulated system.
-Legalization allows regulation and 19 control to protect consumers, workers, communities, and the environment.
-20 (3 21 and communities of color.
-A 2020 report by the American Civil Liberties 22 Union found black individuals are three and six-tenths times as likely as white 23 individuals to be arrested for cannabis possession, despite nearly identical use 24 rates.
-25 (4 • 26 , - and property crimes and subjects civilians to unnecessary police interactions.
-27 (5 28 hundreds of millions of dollars in tax revenue.
-29 (6 30 subject to taxation and regulation in a manner that does all of the following: 31 a.
-Controls the production and distribution of cannabis under a system of 32 licensing, regulation, and taxation.
-33 b.
-Includes lab testing, potency labeling, secure packaging, restrictions 34 on advertising, and education about responsible use and risks.
+Sponsors: Senators Meyer, Chaudhuri, and Murdock (Primary Sponsors).
+Referred to: 1 A BILL TO BE ENTITLED 2 LEGALIZE AND REGULATE THE SALE, POSSESSION, AND USE OF 3 CANNAI BIS IN NORTH CAROLINA.
+4 The General Assembly of North Carolina enacts: 5 6 PART I. LE PART I. LEGALIZATION OF POSSESSION AND SALE OF CANNABIS 7 Sl ECTION 1.1.(a) The General Statutes are amended by adding a new Chapter to 8 read: 9 " Chapter 18D.
+10 "Regulation of Cannabis.
+11 "Article 1.
+12 "General Provisions.
+13 " § 18D-100.
+14 The Gene ral Assembly finds all of the following: 15 (1 Cannabis prohibition, like alcohol prohibition before it, has been a wasteful 16 and destructive failure.
+About half of Americans admit to having used 17 cannabis despite more than eight decades of prohibition.
+18 (2 Regulating cannabis similarly to alcohol will replace the uncontrolled illicit 19 market with a well-regulated system.
+Legalization allows regulation and 20 control to protect consumers, workers, communities, and the environment.
+21 (3 The prohibition of cannabis has had an unfair, disparate impact on persons 22 and communities of color.
+A 2020 report by the American Civil Liberties 23 Union found black individuals are three and six-tenths times as likely as white 24 individuals to be arrested for cannabis possession, despite nearly identical use 25 rates.
+26 (4 The prohibition of cannabis diverts law enforcement resources from violent 27 and property crimes and subjects civilians to unnecessary police interactions.
+28 (5 Keeping cannabis illegal deprives the State of thousands of legal jobs and 29 hundreds of millions of dollars in tax revenue.
+30 (6 31 subject to taxation and regulation in a manner that does all of the following: 32 a.
+Controls the production and distribution of cannabis under a system of 33 licensing, regulation, and taxation.
+34 b.
+Includes lab testing, potency labeling, secure packaging, restrictions 35 on advertising, and education about responsible use and risks.